raycast/extensions/extensions/key-value/README.md

 # Key Value

-simple Raycast extension that allows you to quickly convert between keys and values.
+A simple Raycast extension that allows you to quickly convert between keys and values.
 This extension is perfect for people who are workings with lots GUID.

 ## Import Your Existing key value from JSON